-During the breeding season house finches are solitary or stay in their mated pairs, but small family groups form as nestlings fledge.
-During the winter, house finches will form medium to large flocks, often mixing with other small birds including American goldfinches, pine siskins and house sparrows.
+During the breeding season house finches are solitary or stay in their mated pairs, but small family groups form as nestlings start to mature and leave the nest.
+During the winter, house finches will form medium to large flocks, often mixing with other small birds including American goldfinches, pine siskins, and house sparrows.
 They forage on the ground and will perch at all heights in available trees and shrubs.
-In the backyard, they are perky, curious birds but can startle easily, and they may show mild feeder aggression, especially in flocks.
+In the yard, they are perky, curious birds but can startle easily, and they may show mild feeder aggression, especially in flocks.

-House finches come easily to backyard feeders for sunflower seeds and Nyjer.
-They will also visit bird baths and may nest in bird houses, garden pots and other convenient locations.
-Birders can attract house finches by providing tube, hopper and platform feeders and ensuring there are perches available nearby with medium sized trees or a brush pile.
-Bird-friendly landscaping that includes seed-bearing flowers, grasses and berry bushes as well as small fruit trees such as cherries and crabapples is ideal for house finches.
+House finches come easily to feeders for sunflower seeds and Nyjer.
+They will also visit bird baths and may nest in birdhouses, garden pots, and other convenient locations.
+Birders can attract house finches by providing tube, hopper, and platform feeders and ensuring there are perches available nearby with medium-sized trees or a brush pile.
+Bird-friendly landscaping that includes seed-bearing flowers, grasses, and berry bushes as well as small fruit trees such as cherries and crabapples is ideal for attracting house finches.

 Because they are so common, house finches are not difficult to find.
 Watch for small, brown-gray birds with a splash of red on the head and rump, typically at low or mid-story levels in trees and bushes.
 At feeders they will also feed on the ground, cleaning up spilled seed, and they will quickly flit into shrubbery or brush piles when startled.